ibowditch/userdocs/_sources/events.md.txt

 * A brief description of the activity

-* A list of members who attended the activity, along with the times they signed in and out

 When these details have been supplied, you will have a new event that members can sign-in to.